andybywire/nlp-text-analysis/README.md

   * rfi-data.tsv
   * custom-stopwords.txt

-3. Then, from inside the repo directory, run jupyter notebook
+3. Then, from inside the repo directory, run

   ```
-$ jupyter notebook
+jupyter notebook
   ```

 4. Select `text-analytics.ipynb` and press "Run" to start executing the scripts